Meizhen2023/SARID/README.md

 ## Dataset Annotations

-Annotations are embedded in file name.
+Annotations are embedded in the file name.

 A sample image name is "2022-09-15 17-56-00_0.19_22.335_92.35_2.491_0.892_hiv00013_60_road(concrete).mp3.".
 Each name can be splited into several fields.
 Those fields are explained as follows.